anand-808/Motion-and-Fire-detection/README.md

 ## File Descriptions

-- **combinedcode.py**: Main script that combines face recognition, motion detection, and fire detection functionalities.
+- **combinedcode.py**: Main script that combines motion detection and fire detection functionalities.
-- **multipledevice.py**: Script to connect multiple devices as cameras using the IPWebcam app.
+- **multipledevice.py**: Fire detection script to connect multiple devices as cameras using the IPWebcam app.
 - **buzzer.mp3**: Sound file that plays when motion is detected.